Choong-Jang Pattern – Instructor Preview & Insights

 About Choong-Jang

-• Half-pattern drills: Work specific sections cleanly before joining them.
+• Half-pattern drills: Work specific sections cleanly before joining them together.

 • Stance-only run-through: Improve balance and stance tracking.

-• Video check: Compare your performance with an expert model.
+• Video check: Compare your performance with the premium breakdown video.

 • Partner coaching: Let partners watch one detail each (stances, height, hands).

-This clip demonstrates the front snap kicks with coaching from Master Mark Trotter.
+This clip demonstrates the front snap kicks with coaching from Mr Mark Trotter.
 The Premium version covers deeper detail on rhythm, stance structure and technique refinements.

 Background & Interesting Details